slayer81/macOS-LaunchDaemons/README.md

 # macOS-LaunchDaemons
-A collection of LaunchDaemons and Finder Quick Actions
+A collection of LaunchDaemons, Finder Quick Actions and other assorted tomfoolery